Leofltt/Kairos/README.md

 To display the names of all the instruments currently loaded, run `displayIns`.

-Type  `p "instrumentname"`  to start an instrument and `s  instrumentname`  to stop it.
-You can also run `solo "instrumentname"`  to solo a specific instrument or `silence`  to stop all the currently running instruments.
+Type⋅⋅`p "instrumentname"` ⋅⋅to start an instrument and⋅⋅`s  instrumentname`  to stop it.
+You can also run⋅⋅`solo "instrumentname"`⋅⋅to solo a specific instrument or⋅⋅`silence`⋅⋅to stop all the currently running instruments.